mahirox36/Mihari/README.md

 - 🔔 **Notifications** — Get an instant alert when your downloads finish.
 - ⚡ **Power Shortcuts** — Navigate faster than ever with built‑in hotkeys _(coming soon!)_.
 - 📂 **On‑Download Actions** — Auto‑play, open folder, or do nothing.
 Your choice!
+- 🍥 Tray icon with quick actions

 ---

 ## 🌸 Upcoming Features

 - 📂 Drag & drop .txt/.csv with links
-- 🍥 Tray icon with quick actions
-- ⌨️ Shortcuts
+- 👤 Custom Profiles: Save and load your favorite settings via profiles in one click
 ---

 ## 💡 Why Mihari?